oreillymedia/sbo-sphinx/docs/readthedocs.rst

 site only supports public code repositories, but a local installation can be set up to also pull from private repositories.
-The site has fairly good `instructions <http://read-the-docs.readthedocs.org/en/latest/install.html>`_ on how to set up a local installation, but here are a few recommended changes and points to note:
+The site has fairly good `instructions <http://read-the-docs.readthedocs.org/en/latest/install.html>`_ on how to set up a local installation, but here are a couple of points to note:

-#.
-Before installing its dependencies, edit ``pip_requirements.txt`` to bump
-   Sphinx from 1.2 to 1.2.1.
-This fixes a bug where sphinx-apidoc ignores directories to exclude (this can actually cause the build to break as it loads files which muck up the options parser for the script itself).

 #.
 Create ``settings/local_settings.py`` - see
    http://read-the-docs.readthedocs.org/en/latest/settings.html for some